covcom/304CEM/labs/04 Introduction to NodeJS/01 Introduction/README.md

 One of the strengths of NodeJS is the large number of third-party modules available as installable packages.
 In this exercise you will learn how to manage and install packages as well as how to manage your app using a config file.

+Start by opening the `weather/index.js` and `weather/package.json` files.
+Note:
+1. the `package.json` file contains the project *metadata*.
+Use the [interactive tutorial](http://browsenpm.org/package.json) to understand the purpose of each of the keys.
+2. the **scripts** field contains any *aliases* you want to set up.
+You can see that a **start** alias has been defined.
+Try running your app by entering `npm start`.
+If you try this now you get an error, can you understand why?
+3. the app requires the **request** package of around version *2.65.0*.
+4. to install all the pre-requisites you should enter `npm install`.
+Once this has run you should have a new directory called `node_modules`.
+This contains the code for the module packages you have installed.
+5. try running the app.
+6. public modules/packages can be found in the [Node Package Manager](https://www.npmjs.com).
+Search for the **node-persist** package.
+Install it by running `npm install node-persist --save`.
+The `--save` flag (long flags have _two_ dashes) adds the package to the dependency list in `package.json`.
+You should check that the package has been added to the `node_modules` directory and the `package.json` file has been updated.

+### 3.1 Test Your Knowledge

+1. move the application logic into its own `weather.js` module.
+Since the API call is *async* you will need to implement a callback.
+2. extract and display the wind speed and temperature.
+3. use the **node-persist** module to store the weather forecast for a given location.
+Each location is given a unique **id** which can be found in the JSON data.
+Use this as the storage key.

 ## Presentation

 https://goo.gl/PYDXAI